|

 stories, etc., etc.

-you've been ENTERTAINED.
+ENTERTAINED.

-if the customer (or guest) thinks that the speaker
+the customer (or guest) thinks that the speaker

-who is being introduced is going to try to sell a
+who is being introduced is going to try to sell

-lot of dry and uninteresting ideas (about a
+a lot of dry and uninteresting ideas (about a

 business that he would prefer to forget for the

-moment altogether) he will be doubly pleased when
+moment altogether) he will be doubly pleased

-a humorist the immediate reaction in the mind of
+introduced as a humorist the immediate reaction

-the listener is something like this: ''Well this
+in the mind of the listener is something like

-fellow had better be good."
-"We'll see."
-"I wonder
+this: ''Well this fellow had better be good."

-what old bromides this fellow is going to pull",
+fellow is going to pull", etc. The speaker is

-etc. The speaker is received with some polite
+received with some polite applause, his first

-applause, his first few quips get some obliging
+few quips get some obliging laughter and he is

-laughter and he is often half way through with his
+often half way through with his routine before

-routine before he wins the whole-hearted interest
+he wins the whole-hearted interest of his

-of his listeners, most of which have been joked to
+listeners, most of which have been joked to

 death at previous banquets.

-same speaker's routine a hundred percent
+speaker's routine a hundred percent efficient,

-laugh manufacturing incognito at the speakers'
+manufacturing incognito at the speakers' table

-table to start with.
+to start with.

-For example: At a recent convention in Chicago, I
+example: At a recent convention in Chicago, I

 was on the speakers program as "Count Anton